jeffswartz/learning-opentok-android-original/README.md

 ## 0: Starting Point

-The step-0 branch includes a basic Android application that already includes the OpenTok Android SDK and any settings the app needs to get running.
+The step-0 branch includes a basic Android application.
+Complete the following steps to get it running in Android Studio (and to add the OpenTok iOS SDK):

-1. In Android Studio, select the File > Open command.
-Navigate to the root directory of this project and click the Choose button.
-Open the project in a new window.
+1. In Android Studio, select the File > Import Project command.
+Navigate to the root directory of this project, select the build.gradle file, and then click the OK button.
+The project opens in a new window.

    The Java code for the application is the ChatActivity class in the com.tokbox.android.demo.learningopentok package.

+2. Download the OpenTok Android SDK from JEff.

+3. Locate the opentok-android-sdk-2.4.0.jar file in the OpenTok/libs directory of the OpenTok Android SDK, and drag it into the app/libs directory of the Android Studio project explorer.

+4. If the app/src/main/jniLibs directory does not exist in the Android Studio project explorer, right-click the app/src/main directory and select the New Resource Directory command, enter jniLibs as the directory name, and then click OK.

+6. Locate the armeabi and x86 directories in the OpenTok/libs directory of the OpenTok Android SDK, and drag them into the app/src/main/jniLibs directory of the Android Studio project explorer.

-2. Debug the project on a supported device.
+6. Debug the project on a supported device.

    For a list of supported devices, see the "Developer and client requirements" on [this page] [1].